Glen Cove, New York: 2019 American Community Survey

-Census Data

-According to the 2019 American Community Survey, the U.S. Census Bureau determined 54.7% of the population was non-Hispanic white, 8.4% Black or African American, 1.0% American Indian or Alaska Native, 5.3% Asian, 2.7% two or more races, and 25.8% Hispanic or Latin American of any race.
-In 2010, the racial and ethnic makeup of Glen Cove was 74.2% White (59.4% non-Hispanic white), 7.2% African American, 4.6% Asian, 10.1% some other race, 3.2% two or more races, 0.4% Native American, and 0.1% Hawaiian or Pacific Islander.
-Hispanics or Latinos of any race made up 27.9% of the population.
-At the 2000 census, the racial makeup of the city was 60.28% White, 26.40% African American, 0.29% Native American, 4.11% Asian, 0.05% Pacific Islander, 5.72% from other races, and 23.15% from two or more races.
-Hispanics or Latinos of any race were 20.0% of the population.

 Economy

 Acclaim Entertainment had its headquarters in One Acclaim Plaza, located in Glen Cove.
 Acclaim bought the three-story, 65000 sqft, Class A office building in 1994 for $4 million.

 Glen Cove Creek was channelized in the early 20th century by the US Army Corps of Engineers.

 Li Tungsten produced tungsten powder and tungsten carbide powder, along with other specialty products.
 The company was first known as Wah Chang Smelting and Refining Company, and later as Teledyne Wah Chang.

 Columbia Ribbon and Carbon Manufacturing Company opened a Glen Cove research lab in 1932 and produced blue printing inks, carbon paper and typing ribbon until 1980.

 Powers Chemco, which made photographic equipment and supplies, was renamed Chemco Technologies in 1987.
 It was later purchased and renamed Konica Imaging U.S.A., and is today known as Konica Minolta Holding USA Inc. The company closed its Glen Cove factory in 2006 and moved to Michigan.

 In 1953 and 1958, Pall Corporation established factories to make filtration products.
 One site was occupied until 1999, the other until 1971, when the building was sold to August Thomsen Corp.

 Photocircuits Corporation began manufacturing circuit boards in 1951, and employed 740 workers when it closed in 2007.

 Another company, Slater Electric, began making electrical wiring devices in 1956.

 In 1988, Pass and Seymour manufactured electric components using an injection molding process.

 Formerly, Gladsky Marine operated a marina and marine repair facility along Glen Cove Creek from the early 1970s until 1999.
 The site was listed by the EPA as a cleanup site.
 The remediation of semi-volatile organic compounds and metals from the facility was completed in 2010.